couchbase/docs-operator/logsTroubleshooting.md

 ## Getting Server Logs

 The easiest way to get cbcollect logs is to access the administration console and click the "Collect Logs" button in the Logs tab.
-You can also deploy a job within kubernetes to trigger the log collection:
+You can also deploy a job within Kubernetes to trigger the log collection:

     kubectl create -f example/couchbase-cli-collect-logs.yaml